random-sir/dotfiles/README.md

 #### Functionality
 This script is responsible for the following things:

+- Setting up important dotfiles through stow
 - Installing some useful/necessary packages
-- Setting up important dotfiles through stow
+- Creating a Build directory
+- Building and installing Yay (AUR helper)